Secondary Regiment: (Attd: Queens [Royal West Surrey] Regt)

 Service Number: Formerly: Private 1521, 2/1st Lincolnshire Yeomanry

 Date of Death: 24 March 1918 – Died (Missing) [Probably k.i.a.]

 Age: 28 years

 Cemetery / Memorial: Pozières Memorial

 Grave / Panel Ref.: Panel 7.

-Family sources state that the photo on the right was taken at the back of his uncle and aunt’s house on Tentercroft Street, Lincoln.
-William’s cousin was also in the full copy of the photo.
+Educated at Lincoln and Sleaford Grammar Schools, William finished with a practical training at Dauntsey Agricultural College, Wiltshire.
+Family sources also state that the photo of William, right, was taken at the back of his uncle and aunt’s house on Tentercroft Street, Lincoln.

 The Yeomanry was formed on the creation of the Territorial Force in April 1908 and placed under orders of the North Midland Mounted Brigade.
 It was headquartered in the Old Barracks in Lincoln with the squadrons being headquartered in four locations.
 Bearing in mind where he lived, William would have been in ‘C’ Squadron: Lincoln (Sleaford, Gainsborough, Market Rasen, Wragby).